AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 that the probe passed the largest possible difference in

-gravitational potential) of the disposable satellite Gravity
+gravitational potential of Earth) of the disposable satellite Gravity

 Probe A (maximum height of the